immutant/immutant.org/tutorials/clustering.md

 To run two immutant instances on a single machine, fire up two shells and...

 In one shell, run:
+    cp -r ~/.lein/immutant/current/ /tmp/node2

-    $ lein immutant run --clustered -Djboss.node.name=one -Djboss.server.data.dir=/tmp/one
+    lein immutant run --clustered

 In another shell, run:
+    rm -rf /tmp/node2/jboss/standalone/data

-    $ lein immutant run --clustered -Djboss.node.name=two -Djboss.server.data.dir=/tmp/two -Djboss.socket.binding.port-offset=100
+    IMMUTANT_HOME=/tmp/node2 lein immutant run --clustered -Djboss.node.name=two -Djboss.socket.binding.port-offset=100

 And BAM, you're a cluster!

 ### Details

+It is possible to run a test cluster out of one Immutant install, but you can get strange results if multiple nodes in the cluster share the same deployments directory.
+So, we make a copy of the Immutant install to `/tmp`.
+The `/` on the end of the `current` path is important - without it, `cp` will just copy the symbolic link instead of the directory it points to.

+We then have to clear the new node's data directory - the AS caches a UUID-based node id there, and if we don't clear it, both nodes will end up with the same id, resulting in some nasty log messages.

-Each cluster node requires a unique name, which is usually derived from the hostname, but since our Immutants are on the same host, we set the `jboss.node.name` property uniquely.
+Each cluster node requires a unique name, which is usually derived from the hostname, but since our Immutants are on the same host, we set the `jboss.node.name` property on our second node to prevent a conflict.

-Each Immutant will attempt to persist its runtime state to the same files.
-Hijinks will ensue, so we prevent said hijinks by setting the `jboss.server.data.dir` property uniquely.

 JBoss listens for various types of connections on a few ports.
 One obvious solution to the potential conflicts is to bind each Immutant